How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 1. Panel product warranty (manufacturer)

-What it covers: Manufacturing defects in materials and workmanship of the solar panel itself.
-Examples: premature delamination, frame corrosion, junction box failure, defective cells.
+What it covers: Manufacturing defects in the panel itself: premature delamination, frame corrosion, junction box failure, defective cells.

-Who provides it: The panel manufacturer (REC, Jinko, Trina, Canadian Solar, etc.)
+Who provides it: The panel manufacturer (REC, Jinko, Trina, Canadian Solar, and others).

 2. Panel performance warranty (manufacturer)

-What it covers: Guarantees minimum output over the panel's lifespan.
-Most manufacturers warrant ≥97% of rated output in Year 1, with annual degradation caps (typically ≤0.45%/year for PERC panels) ending at 80–85% at year 25.
+What it covers: Minimum output over the panel's lifespan.
+Most manufacturers warrant at least 97% of rated output in Year 1, with annual degradation caps (typically no more than 0.45%/year for PERC panels).
+These are datasheet-typical figures, not a universal standard.
+The 25-year endpoint for most manufacturers is around 80% of original rated output.

 Who provides it: The panel manufacturer.

 Claim trigger: Output measured under Standard Test Conditions falls below the warranted minimum for that year of service.
-Most performance claims are assessed via independent testing — monitoring data is directional only; a certified STC measurement is required to prove the claim.
+Monitoring data from your app is useful for spotting trends, but it is directional only.
+A certified STC measurement is required to prove a performance claim.
+That testing is expensive.

-Practical reality: Performance warranty claims are difficult to prosecute in practice.
-Monitoring data is directional, not a certified measurement.
-Independent STC testing is expensive.
-Most Perth households with underperforming panels deal with the issue via the product warranty (defect claim) or installer workmanship warranty — not a performance warranty claim.
+Practical reality: Performance warranty claims are hard to prosecute.
+Most Perth households dealing with underperformance resolve it through the product warranty (a defect claim) or the installer workmanship warranty, not a performance claim.

 3. Workmanship warranty (installer)

-What it covers: Defects in the installation work itself — incorrectly routed cables, improper weatherproofing of roof penetrations, faulty connections, incorrectly commissioned systems.
+What it covers: Defects in the installation work itself: incorrectly routed cables, improper weatherproofing of roof penetrations, faulty connections, systems not commissioned correctly.

 Who provides it: Your solar installer.